Pokeglitch/pret_manager/README.md

   * Default emulator
     * Specific emulator for specific repos/builds
   * Point to own rgbds directory (instead of building in this repo)
-  * Which repos to ignore/include
+  * Which repos to ignore/include, favorites

 ### **GUI**
   * Update all config file options visually